 Early Greyhound Racing

 As the number of spectators further increased, the area in which the dogs were released became an enclosed circular course.
 This allowed several Greyhounds to race at the same time.
 So we have the spectator Sport of Greyhound Racing we know today with its purpose built tracks and appropriate facilities for both the dogs and the spectators.

 Two Greyhounds Coursing

-But as the Australian conditions were so much harsher than the green English countryside, many famous English racing dogs that were imported here to race, suffered[1b].
-So mainly with the stronger Australian bred dogs like the Kangaroo Dogs, the sport prospered.
+But as the Australian conditions were so much harsher than the green English countryside, many famous English racing Greyhounds that were imported here to race, suffered[1b].
+So mainly with the stronger Australian bred Greyhounds descended from Kangaroo Dogs, the sport prospered.
 Coursing or Racing Clubs were set up across the country.
 By the late 1800's, racing Greyhounds was ranked Australia's third fastest growing sport behind horse racing and cricket[1c].

 Scotsman Henry Belfrage Nimmo was one of the Greyhound Coursing enthusiasts who arrived in the Western District of Victoria around 1862.
 He brought his passion with him and became a founding member of the Camperdown Coursing Club.
 The tasty meals Coursing also provided is obvious by the following which he wrote late in his life, 'Old Bell' being his favourite Greyhound:

 Henry Nimmo with 'Old Bell'